WeblateOrg/weblate/docs/user/translating.rst

 Visual keyboard
 +++++++++++++++

 A small visual keyboard row is shown just above the translation field.
-This can be useful to keep local punctuation in mind (as the row is local to each language), or have characters otherwise hard to type handy.
+It is specific to each language, and comes in handy for local punctuation or characters that are hard to type.

 The shown symbols factor into three categories:

-* User configured characters defined in the :ref:`user-profile`
+* User-configured characters defined in the :ref:`user-profile`
-* Per-language characters provided by Weblate (e.g. quotes or RTL specific characters)
+* Per-language characters provided by Weblate (e.g. quotes or RTL-specific characters)
 * Characters configured using :setting:`SPECIAL_CHARS`

 .. image:: /screenshots/visual-keyboard.png